ubershibs/100-days-of-code/log.md

 ## Day 17: July 9, 2016

 **Today's progress**: Still learning more about Angular Material.
 Added a sidenav to the app, fixed the layout to use ngMaterial rather than fight it, which seems to be my natural instinct.
 And did a few more Hackerrank challenges.
 Still finding Codeeval.com to be the better site.

+## Day 18: July 10, 2016

+**Today's Progres**: Very little.
+I'm spending too much time trying to figure out the ins and outs of Angular Materials layout.
+Gonna focus on getting all the functionality I need built, and then circle back to perfecting the layout.